osuka/dognews-react-native/NOTES.md

 UPDATE /App.js (3152 bytes)
   It wipes our App.js and replaces it with a demo login page.
 I roll back.
   The only thing it does is `import ./Auth` and add `<Auth />` in the page.

+## Migrating to custom Okta login page

+Matt redirects to this example of a [custom login page that doesn't open a web browser](https://github.com/okta/samples-js-react-native/tree/master/custom-sign-in), which is the default experience.
+That example contains a [Login Screen component](https://github.com/okta/samples-js-react-native/blob/master/custom-sign-in/app/LoginScreen.js) and a [Profile Screen component](https://github.com/okta/samples-js-react-native/blob/master/custom-sign-in/app/ProfileScreen.js) and needs a couple of packages: react-native-loading-spinner-overlay and @okta/okta-auth-js.
+This seems to be a simple user/password login bypassing oauth2.

+For a solution that uses okta as an oauth2 provider we'll follow https://scotch.io/tutorials/build-a-react-native-app-and-authenticate-with-oauth-20